Part-Time Position in Political Science

 St. Thomas University invites applications for an instructor to teach the following course in Fredericton:

-A PhD is preferred; a Master’s degree is required.
-Each applicant is to submit a curriculum vitae, evidence of teaching effectiveness (teaching portfolio preferred), and arrange to have three letters of reference sent directly to Dr. Shaun Narine, Chair, Political Science, St. Thomas University, Fredericton, NB E3B 5G3.
+A PhD in Political Science or a cognate discipline is preferred; a Master’s degree is required.
+Each applicant is to submit a curriculum vitae, evidence of teaching effectiveness (teaching portfolio preferred), and arrange to have three letters of reference sent directly to Dr. Thomas Bateman, Chair, Department of Political Science, St. Thomas University, Fredericton, NB E3B 5G3.
 Electronic applications may be sent to firstname.lastname@example.org.

 An equal opportunity employer, St. Thomas University is committed to employment equity for women, Aboriginal peoples, members of visible minority groups, and persons with disabilities.
 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.